-Guests are free to enjoy the 6 acres of gardens, woodland and formal terraces in the grounds.
+Guests are free to enjoy the 5 acres of gardens and woodland in the grounds.
 There are a number of paths around the grounds which are undulating and uneven in places.
 The paths may become muddy in wet weather.
-The terrace can be accessed either from the cobbled courtyard via a paved, level pathway.

 Mobile phone reception is limited in Burton Bradstock.
-At Norburton Hall the Vodaphone network has a full signal.
+At Norburton Hall the Vodaphone network has a full signal and giffgaff has a good signal.
 For other networks the best place to receive a signal is outside The Anchor Inn, on the corner of Shadrach and the Coast Road.

 We subscribe to the highest level of Internet service available here which is then distributed to each cottage.
 The rural location and thick stone walls as well as the capability of each individual device does mean that there may be some areas in the accommodation where the signal is stronger than others and some areas where a signal is not available.
 Occasionally, there are interruptions to the service due to interference from other wireless devices or engineering works at the exchange.
 If continual access to the Internet is a necessity for you we would suggest that you obtain a dongle or any other suitable alternative to obtain access to the Internet through your phone provider.
 You will need to check coverage in this area as at the time of writing, Vodafone is the only provider with coverage here.